EnricoPicci/go-class/src/synchronization/data-race-with-maps/concurrent-read-write-on-maps/readme.md

 # Concurrent read write on maps

-Example of how concurrent reads and writes on a shared Map can cause a runtime error since Map is not a concurrency-safe type and the Go compiler can raise a runtime error if concurrent reads and writes occur
+Example of how concurrent reads and writes on a shared Map can cause a runtime error since Map is not a concurrency-safe type and the Go runtime can raise a runtime error if concurrent reads and writes occur

 ### build